AndSchmitz/ExtractDWDProjectTRYHourly/README.md

  - File: TT_199502.nc.bz2 Coordinate: 50.9532, 14.8891 Timestamp: 1995-02-01 22:00:00 Variable: temperature Value: 5.4

 (data as of 2021-06-20).
 Please report any bugs / unexpected behaviour.

+## Notes
+ - Date and time are in UTC, as indicated by "longname" of NetCDF variable "datum" in the .nc files.